 It is also oxidized by several interhalogen cations to give Rn+ or RnF+ which may be retained by cation exchange resin.
 Similar oxidation may be carried out in liquid chlorine trifluoride (ClF3) or bromine trifluoride (BrF3).
 On electrolysis, the radon is found to move to a positive electrode or cathode, which suggests that it formed cationic species on electrolysis.

 Effects of radon

 Changes in the concentration of radon in groundwater are the symbol to predict the Earthquake of our environment.
 It occurs in nature as a gas that affects human health to causes lung cancer due to the formation of free radicals.
-Radon is a known pollutant when it is emitted from renewable energy sources like geothermal power stations but it does not more impact on our earth’s environment or human health.
+Radon is a known pollutant when it is emitted from renewable energy sources like geothermal power stations but it does not have more impact on our earth’s environment or human health.